 Working Together

-The Howth EIRE 6 Restoration Group is a collaboration between people from local community organisations who wish to restore the “EIRE 6” sign on Howth’s East Mountain, a large Second World War aerial recognition marker.
+The Howth EIRE 6 Restoration Group is a collaboration between people from local community organisations who restored the “EIRE 6” sign on Howth’s East Mountain, a large Second World War aerial recognition marker.
 The letters of the sign are about 12m in height formed of 1.5m-wide strips of embedded whitewashed locally-sourced stone (similar to the example at Malin Head in Donegal on the right).
 The sign was intended to be visible to encroaching aircraft of the combatant powers.
 It is a surviving monument of that war and as such part both of our national heritage and local history.
-It is currently overgrown, buried and in disrepair.

 Eire i.PNG

-(Left : Recently restored EIRE 7 sign in Dalkey observed with a fly-by from the Air corps 2018)
+(Left : Recently restored EIRE 6 sign in with Aircorps flyover La)

 HOWTH EIRE 6 Restoration Group